 For your safety and to avoid spillage or contamination, please ensure all household hazardous waste is transported to the landfill upright in a sealed box or container.
 Only containers holding fuel, glycol, motor oil, or cooking oil can be poured out and returned to the customer, in order to prevent safety hazards and spills.

 Containers larger than 5 gallons cannot be accepted for drop-off at the landfill.
-If you have larger sized containers of household hazardous waste, please contact the scalehouse at 403-327-3288 to see if delivery can be arranged.
+If you have larger sized containers of household hazardous waste, please call 311 or contact the scalehouse at 403-327-3288 to see if delivery can be arranged.

 What Items are Acceptable for the Program?